Web Loom logo

 • Declare reactive state<let/name=initialValue>

-• Subscribe to observables<script> block (mount hook)
+• Subscribe to signals<script> block (mount hook)

 • Update state from subscription — reassign the <let> variable inside the callback